 “We were looking for outfits for my growing Jer Jer and he kept saying that he wanted to wear the Rachael Ray Cucina 12-piece Hard Anodized Cookware Set in blue.
 It was devastating.”

-Quinn continued, “The fact that Target has even removed its gender labels from the kitchen and cleaning sections has now made my son consider a relationship in which he and his partner would do an equal amount of work.
+Quinn continued, “The fact that Target has even removed its gender labels from the kitchen and cleaning sections has now made my son consider a relationship in which he and his partner would put an equal amount of work into household responsibilities.
 That’s just not right.”

 Thank you for reading.
 For more of the latest follow us on Facebook.